eraofchaos/eraofchaos.github.io/units/Manticore.md

 ---
 title: "Manticore"
 permalink: /units/Manticore/
-excerpt: "A monstrous creature with a lion-shaped body, bat-like wings and a scorpion-like tail.
+excerpt: "Units A monstrous creature with a lion-shaped body, bat-like wings and a scorpion-like tail.
 Its prey has no chance of seeing another sunset once it's stung by its tail."
 unitID: 706
 last_modified_at: 2020-12-01
 lang: en